 Our faculty advise students, research, and rotate teaching the survey, Introduction to Historical Studies, Topical Seminar, and Research Seminar courses.
 They even keep a stash of Dum-Dums ready in the departmental office and would be happy to discuss the study of history at OBU.

-Chris Mortenson, associate professor and Chair
+Christopher Ryan Mortenson, associate professor and Chair

 Signature Courses: Colonial North America and the Revolution, The Fragile American Republic, Civil War and Reconstruction, The Antebellum South, The New South, US Military History